TheOnlyNina/AiBestie/README.md

 - Add backgrounds to message bubbles.
 - Improve the Enter key functionality for sending messages.
 - Expand AI personality responses for a more natural conversation.
+- Fix the informations, it is written fully in Python and not HTML or TEX.

 ---